Jigidy/odin-recipes/README.md

     - This is also just a basic html project so don't get to hung up on it bucko.

 - I want to see if I can centre the text.
 It might not be an HTML thing but I want to try and figure it out anyways.

+Entry 2

+- Getting further along in the project.
+I'm pretty sure I could just hand it in as it is now, but I want to try and improve it in a few ways.
+1. First, I still want to see if I can centre some of the text with HTML.
+Hell, I'll even do a little bit of CSS at this point if it is not too crazy too put it off.
+2. Can we tab paragraphs?
+We need to try and tab paragraphs.
+I'm sure its really simple, might even just be hitting tab in the element.
+3. Can we change the text colour and the background colour to white and dark, respectively?
+Darkmode is better
+4. Adding links to each page that leads back to the index.html page, as well as to the top of the page.
+5. Editing, essentially.
+We just need to now check through and make sure everything is spelled right and we really improve on the irreverent and comedic tonnes.